sharanyaa23/hacking-tutorial/ethical-hacking/lesson-02.md

     .dbus             .profile.bak      Pictures         test-01.kismet.netxml
     ```

-- So, you we have a `csv` file, a `cap` file, a `kismet.netxml` file, and a `kismet.csv` file.
-The main file that we will be using here is the `cap` file, which contains the raw packets that we captured from the target network.
+- We have a `csv` file, a `cap` file, a `kismet.netxml` file, and a `kismet.csv` file.
+The main file that we will be using here is the `cap` file.
 - The `cap` file contains the data that we captured from the target network during the period.
-And, should contain everything that was sent to/from the target network during that time.
-It should contain URLs, chat mesasages, usernames, passwords or anything that any of these devices did on the internet, because anything that they have to do will have to be sent to the router.
+It should contain everything that was sent to/from the target network during that time.
+It should contain URLs, chat messages, usernames, passwords or anything that any of these devices did on the internet, because anything that they have to do will have to be sent to the router.
 - The only problem is that our target network is encrypted with `WPA2`, which means that the data is encrypted and we cannot read it directly.
-- But, still we can analyze the packets using a tool called `Wireshark`, which is a network protocol analyzer that can read and analyze the packets in the `cap` file.
+- But we can analyze the packets using a tool called `Wireshark`, which is a network protocol analyzer that can read and analyze the packets in the `cap` file.

 ## Deauthentication Attack

 - The Deauthentication attack allows us to disconnect a client from a wireless network by sending deauthentication frames to the target client.
-- For, this we will be pretending to be the client that we want to disconnect by changing our MAC Address to the MAC Address of the client, and tell the router that, we want to disconnect from you.
-Than we are going to pretend to be the router, by changing our MAC Address to the MAC Address of the router, and tell the client that, we want to disconnect you.
+- For this we will be pretending to be the client that we want to disconnect by changing our MAC Address to the MAC Address of the client, and tell the router that we want to disconnect from it.
+Then we are going to pretend to be the router, by changing our MAC Address to the MAC Address of the router, and tell the client that we want to disconnect it.
-- This will succesfully allow us to disconnect or deauthenticate any client from any network.
+- This will successfully allow us to disconnect or deauthenticate any client from any network.

 - For this we will be using the `aireplay-ng` command, which is a part of the `aircrack-ng` suite.
 It allows us to send deauthentication frames to the target client.

-- In order to do so use the command:
+- In order to do so, use the command:

     ```bash
     root@kali:~# aireplay-ng --deauth 100000000 -a <BSSID> -c <CLIENT_MAC> -D wlan0